Queuni/ue4-survival-stats/README.md

 - Add a comment explaining why we disable the linter on this line

 - Adjust the pool size to match the actual concurrency we need

+- Add a comment explaining why we disable the linter on this line